incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 # Set Up a Hedera Local Node using the npm CLI

-Hedera is an open-source, public, proof-of-stake network.
-Its network services offer low and fixed fees, 10k TPS, and instant transaction finality.
-Learn more about [the Hedera platform and how it works](https://hedera.com/how-it-works).

 This tutorial demonstrates how to set up and run a Hedera node locally using the [@hashgraph/hedera-local](https://www.npmjs.com/package/@hashgraph/hedera-local) npm command line interface (CLI) tool.
+This tool includes the necessary definitions for Docker Compose and abstracts away the need to interact directly with Docker when running your node.
+This is the recommended method for standing up a local node, but you can also run a local node [manually with Docker](https://www.youtube.com/watch?v=KOhzu6ftmbY) or [in a cloud development environment](https://docs.hedera.com/hedera/tutorials/local-node/how-to-run-hedera-local-node-in-a-cloud-development-environment-cde) (CDE).

 ## Prerequisites